 Any team that abandons a game because of protest or argument will automatically forfeit the game.
 Protests are not filed with the referee.
 Any indication to the referee that the game is being played “under protest” has no validity and does not result in a protest being lodged with the League per the provisions of these League rules.

-Any team that neglects to take nets down as scheduled by ASL shall be subject to a $25 team fine.
+Any team that neglects to take nets down as scheduled by FUSAAL shall be subject to a $25 team fine.
 If such nets are stolen or lost due to such neglect, the team will be fined $50 plus the replacement cost of nets and attaching straps as incurred by the League.
 No players will be allowed to transfer from such teams that have been so penalized as long as such fines remain unpaid and such teams will not be considered to be teams in good standing pending payment of such fines.
-Any ASL games scheduled during the time such fines remain unpaid shall be considered forfeited games, not to be rescheduled by the League.
+Any FUSAAL games scheduled during the time such fines remain unpaid shall be considered forfeited games, not to be rescheduled by the League.

 In order for a team to postpone a game, the following steps must be taken in this order: